 Erin Lipsitt is a Counsellor/Therapist and a Registered Social Worker with experience working with individuals, families, and groups in a variety of educational, community, and hospital settings.
 Her approach to counselling is based upon principles from cognitive behavioural therapy (CBT), dialectical behavioural therapy (DBT), and acceptance and commitment therapy (ACT).
 Erin enjoys learning each person's unique story and personal experience while working together to develop the insight and strategies to create meaningful change.

-Jay Jung is a Korean-English speaking Registered Psychotherapist and Registered Marriage and Family Therapist with a master’s degree in counselling.
+Jay Jung is a Korean-English speaking Registered Psychotherapist and Registered Marriage and Family Therapist with a Master’s degree in counselling.
 He has many years of experience in community mental health and counselling, including group facilitation and conducting community seminars.
-He has worked with clients with various mental health issues (e.g., depression, anxiety, anger, low self-esteem, trauma, schizophrenia, bipolar disorder, OCD, ADHD) as well as relationship issues (e.g., couples conflict, family conflict, domestic violence, parenting, and has a specialty in engaging men/fathers).
-Jay works with various intervention modalities (e.g. Family Therapy, Emotionally Focused Couple Therapy, Brief Solution Focused Therapy, Narrative Therapy, Mindfulness, CBT) and enjoys watching his clients experience inner healing, find directions for their problems, and build healthy relationships with their loved ones.
+He has worked with clients with various mental health issues including depression, anxiety, anger, low self-esteem, trauma, schizophrenia, bipolar disorder, OCD, ADHD as well as relationship issues such as couples’ conflict, family conflict, domestic violence, and parenting.
+Jay has a specialty in engaging men/fathers.
+Jay works with various intervention modalities including Family Therapy, Emotionally Focused Couple Therapy, Brief Solution Focused Therapy, Narrative Therapy, Mindfulness, and CBT and enjoys helping his clients experience inner healing, find directions for their problems, and build healthy relationships with their loved ones.

 Jessie Myhill is a Registered Social Worker with experience in individual, group, couple, and family therapy.
 Jessie enjoys working collaboratively with students to increase resiliency and foster positive change.
 Working from a client-centered and strengths-based perspective, Jessie utilizes a variety of therapeutic modalities, including Dialectical Behaviour Therapy (DBT) and Cognitive Behaviour Therapy (CBT).
 Their therapeutic approach is rooted in anti-oppressive practice, principles of harm-reduction, and trauma-informed care.
 Jessie has a special interest in working with LGBTQ+ students and welcomes the opportunity to do so.